neondatabase/website/content/docs/reference/glossary.md

 ## Copy-on-write

 A technique used to copy data efficiently.
-Neon uses the copy-on-write technique to copy data when creating a branch.
+Neon uses the copy-on-write technique when creating [branches](#branch).
+Upon branch creation, the data is marked as shared rather than physically duplicated.
+Both the parent and child branch refer to the same physical data resource.
+Data is only phyically copied when a write occurs, at which point the affected portion of data is copied and the write is performed on the copied portion of data.

 ## create_branch